benjamin-hodgson/poll/README.md

 Example
 -------

-An function which retries a Web request until the resource exists:
+A function which retries a Web request until the resource exists:

 ```python
 from poll import poll